This Poet's Corner

 One senses this is changing, and just when…

-Oh my God!
-Look at the clematis!
+Oh my God, look at the clematis.

-It’s abundant and climbing the ground.
+It’s flush and covering the ground.

-somehow sets things right ‘specially
+Somehow sets things right ‘specially

-since John John went flying into the sea.
+Since John John went flying into the sea.

-These hosta couldn’t have been a better choice.
+These Hosta couldn’t have been a better choice.

 Just look at the perfect height and contrast.